peacefulbelovedfish/TheConspiratorium/data/towns/belford/npcs/MildredLuftwing.md

 ## Mildred "Milly" Luftwing

-**Visual Description:**
-A stout, broad-shouldered dwarven woman with a strong presence.
-Her auburn hair is streaked with gray, always tied back in a tight bun, but her light red beard is neatly braided and well-kept.
-She wears a well-worn, faded, but functional patchwork apron, always stocked with a small pad of paper and a pencil for quick notes, and her rough hands bear the calluses of a lifetime of hard work.

 **Race:** Dwarf
 **Class:** Cleric (Non-combat)
 **Alignment:** Chaotic Good
 **Affiliation:** Proprietor of [The Third Tusk](../towns/belford/businesses/TheThirdTusk.md)
+**Renown with Party and Affiliation** 20

+### Voice Direction
+Mrs. Potts (Angela Lansbury) - kind caring, FIRM, no bullshit either.

+### Brief Summary
+A Dwarven merchant who owns [The Third Tusk](../businesses/TheThirdTusk.md), a tavern that serves as a neutral ground for various factions.
+She is well-connected and often acts as an information broker, knowing far more about Belford’s underworld than she lets on.
+* Knows Ash - often times has her run errands in exchange for a meal
+* Unbeknownst to Ash, she has been sending messages embedded within deliveries.
+Envelopes in a basket covered with a blanket, using thieves

+### **Visual Description:**
+A stout, broad-shouldered dwarven woman with a strong presence.
+Her auburn hair is streaked with gray, always tied back in a tight bun, but her light red beard is neatly braided and well-kept.
+She wears a well-worn, faded, but functional patchwork apron, always stocked with a small pad of paper and a pencil for quick notes, and her rough hands bear the calluses of a lifetime of hard work.

 ### **Personality:**
 Milly is an energetic, no-nonsense innkeeper with a sharp tongue and an even sharper eye for trouble.